awsdocs/aws-codepipeline-user-guide/doc_source/actions-invoke-lambda-function.md

 Each sample function includes information about the permissions you must add to the role\.
 For information about limits in AWS Lambda, see [Limits](http://docs.aws.amazon.com/lambda/latest/dg/limits.html) in the AWS Lambda Developer Guide\.

 **Important**
-The sample code, roles, and polices included in this topic are meant as examples only, and are provided as\-is\.
+The sample code, roles, and policies included in this topic are meant as examples only, and are provided as\-is\.

 **Topics**
 + [Step 1: Create a Pipeline](#actions-invoke-lambda-function-create-test-pipeline)